Are you tired of the painstaking proofreading that comes with writing an essay? Or perhaps you’re looking for the best essay checkers for your papers.

 Pricing: $13.99 per month

-Ginger’s core tool is a super-simple web app designed to drop a block of text into and search for grammar corrections, then copy and paste it back into your text editor.
+Ginger’s core tool is a simple web app designed to drop a block of text into and search for grammar corrections, then copy and paste it back into your text editor.

 6. Google Docs Grammar checker

 The writing tool is quick, effective, and will be very familiar to anyone who has used a spell-checker before.
-Grammar issues are underlined in blue, and you can click on them to choose replacement options or corrections.
+Grammar issues are underlined in blue; you can click on them to choose replacement options or corrections.
+It won’t catch every mistake in your essays but it’s free.

 7. Analyze By Academic Help